What Does This Blog Have To Do with Writing? Nothing. But read on…

 “This is our chance.
 Now is the time…we can change the world.
 Have you thought about joining our movement?”

 My diffident relation hemmed and hawed, apologized for not knowing much about politics or the cause.
-However, that was unacceptable to the zealous activist who sternly gave my relative a choice.
+However, that reply was unacceptable to the zealous activist who sternly gave my relative a choice.

 “Either you’re with us or against us!”

 Which brings me to the gist of this story.
 Bullies and fights seem to go hand in hand—they have been around since man crawled out of the mire.
-As a child growing up in Brooklyn, my father acknowledged his school had its fair share of bullies.
+As a child growing up in Brooklyn, my father acknowledged his public school had its fair share of bullies.

 Carmine Orlando Tilelli was perhaps the most pugnacious of school bullies who roamed their hallowed halls—he had left quite a few boys sprawled out in his wake.
 If Carmine smelled your fear, you became the latest victim.
 My father knew that…he also knew it was just a matter of time before Carmine took an interest in pummeling him.
 So, when Carmine called him out in front of a crowd, he was ready.
 Carmine never saw him coming.